 2.1 The aim of the Policy is to secure the safety and amenity of communities within the Cheshire East area, whilst facilitating a sustainable entertainment industry.
-The Council recognises the need of residents for a safe and desirable environment in which to work and live and the importance of well-run licensed premises in a vibrant and diverse local economy.
-The Council will
+The Local Authority recognises the need of residents for a safe and desirable environment in which to work and live and the importance of well-run licensed premises in a vibrant and diverse local economy.
+The Local Authority will promote the safety of residents and visitors whilst out at night and on their journey home.

-- promote the safety of residents and visitors whilst out at night and on their journey home. - 2.2 In accordance with the guidance issued by the Secretary of State, the Council recognises the need to encourage and promote a broad range of entertainment, particularly live music, dancing and theatre for the wider cultural benefits of our communities.
-A natural concern to prevent disturbance in the neighbourhood will always be balanced with the wider cultural benefits of our communities - 2.4 The Council has a duty to protect the amenity of its residents.
-This extends to the business community, who can expect the Council to ensure that the environment is attractive and sustainable for the conduct of their business. - 2.5 It is the Council's duty to exercise its licensing functions with a view to promoting the four Licensing Objectives set out in section 4 of the Act: - The prevention of crime and disorder - Public safety - The prevention of public nuisance - The protection of children from harm - 2.6 Each objective is of equal importance.
-There are no other statutory licensing objectives, so that the promotion of the four objectives is a paramount consideration at all times. - 2.7 The legislation also supports a number of other key aims and purposes.
+- 2.2 In accordance with the guidance issued by the Secretary of State, the Local Authority recognises the need to encourage and promote a broad range of entertainment, particularly live music, dancing and theatre for the wider cultural benefits of our communities.
+A natural concern to prevent disturbance in the neighbourhood will always be balanced with the wider cultural benefits of our communities. - 2.3 The Local Authority has a duty to protect the amenity of its residents.
+This extends to the business community, who can expect the Local Authority to ensure that the environment is attractive and sustainable for the conduct of their business. - 2.4 It is the Local Authority's duty to exercise its licensing functions with a view to promoting the four Licensing Objectives set out in section 4 of the Act: - S The prevention of crime and disorder - S Public safety - S The prevention of public nuisance - S The protection of children from harm - 2.5 Each objective is of equal importance.
+There are no other statutory licensing objectives, so that the promotion of the four objectives is a paramount consideration at all times. - 2.6 The legislation also supports a number of other key aims and purposes.
 These are vitally important and should be principal aims for everyone involved in licensing work.
-They include: - protecting the public and local residents from crime, anti-social behaviour and noise nuisance caused by irresponsible licensed premises - giving the police and licensing authorities the powers they need to effectively manage and police the night-time economy and take action against those premises that are causing problems - recognising the important role which pubs and other licensed premises play in our local communities by minimising the regulatory burden on business, encouraging innovation and supporting responsible premises - providing a regulatory framework for alcohol which reflects the needs of local communities and empowers local authorities to make and enforce decisions about the most appropriate licensing strategies for their local area
+They include: - § protecting the public and local residents from crime, anti-social behaviour and noise nuisance caused by irresponsible licensed premises - § giving the police and licensing authorities the powers they need to effectively manage and police the night-time economy and take action against those premises that are causing problems - s recognising the important role which pubs and other licensed premises play in our local communities by minimising the regulatory burden on business, encouraging innovation and supporting responsible premises

-- encouraging greater community involvement in licensing decisions and giving local residents the opportunity to have their say regarding licensing decisions that may affect them - 2.8 The Licensing Authority will have proper regard to amongst other issues: - Location and environmental impact of the proposed activity - Suitability of the applicant - Suitability of the premises to the application - Operation and management of the premises - Monitoring, review and enforcement
+- g providing a regulatory framework for alcohol which reflects the needs of local communities and empowers local authorities to make and enforce decisions about the most appropriate licensing strategies for their local area - s encouraging greater community involvement in licensing decisions and giving local residents the opportunity to have their say regarding licensing decisions that may affect them - 2.7 The Licensing Authority will have proper regard to amongst other issues: - § Location and environmental impact of the proposed activity - S Suitability of the applicant - S Suitability of the premises to the application - S Operation and management of the premises - § Monitoring, review and enforcement